maticzav/graphql-server-file-upload-example/README.md

 # GraphQL Server File Upload Example

-This example illustrates the implementation of File API with GraphQL Gateway pattern.
-The best example for GraphQL Gateway basic usage can be found here: https://github.com/graphcool/graphql-server-example .
+This example illustrates the implementation of File API with GraphQL Server pattern.
+The best example for GraphQL Server basic usage can be found here: https://github.com/graphcool/graphql-server-example .

 ## Getting Started